khoaxuantu/Solving-Knapsacks-in-LinearProg-vs-HarmonySearch/LinearProgramming/README.md

 > https://developers.google.com/optimization/introduction/overview<br>

 ### Example used
-Given a N set of items with distinc value and weight.
+Given a N set of items with distinct value and weight.
 Find the maximum value that an W capacity can hold.
 <br><br>
 <code>N = 5</code><br>
 <code>W = 250</code><br>